-A 1996 Olympian, Lisa Mize brought a wealth of experience with her to Santa Clara when she joined the Bronco coaching staff in 2006.
+A 1996 Olympian, Mize brought a wealth of experience with her to Santa Clara when she joined the Bronco coaching staff in 2006.
 After two seasons as an assistant coach and serving as the interim head coach, Mize was named head softball coach July 31, 2008.

 Mize has been the owner and operator of the Lisa Mize Fastpitch Academy (Los Gatos, Calif.) since 2001, where she develops specific curriculums in order to enhance a student's specified talents in softball.
 In addition, Mize owned the Olympian School of Softball from 1993-2001, where she gave private pitching and hitting instruction to athletes on a weekly basis.

-Her coaching experience includes a three-year stint at Chabot College in Hayward, Calif., where she assisted with the softball program as a volunteer assistant coach from 1993-96.
+Her coaching experience includes a three-year stint at Chabot College in Hayward, Calif., where she assisted with the softball program as a volunteer assistant from 1993-96.

 A right-handed pitcher, Mize was a member of the Puerto Rican National Team from 1989-96 and competed in the 1996 Atlanta Olympics.